Liba5432/Data-Warehouse-Project/docs/project_walkthrough.md

 ### 🗄️ Initial Setup – Database & Schemas

 The setup was initialized in SQL Server Management Studio (SSMS) using a script that creates a new database named DataWarehouse.
 If an existing version of the database is found, it is dropped and recreated.
-The script also defines three schemas — bronze, silver, and gold — which represent the layers of the Medallion Architecture.
+The script also defines three schemas: bronze, silver, and gold, which represent the layers of the Medallion Architecture.

 [Database & Schemas Script](https://github.com/Liba5432/Data-Warehouse-Project/blob/main/scripts/init_database.sql)